 As soon as you start rummaging around in one, it shows that you're not confident and you're not from around there.
 It shows that you're paranoid and nervous about where you are, which immediately pegs you as a tourist.
 Do you think the locals or expats wear money belts as they walk around, too?

-While we're on the subject of disadvantages, a huge one is that it looks like you're rummaging around in your underwear every time you want to pay for something.
-Oh, and also?
-They're actually really uncomfortable to wear under your clothes.
+On the subject of disadvantages, a huge one is that it looks like you're rummaging around in your underwear every time you want to pay for something.
+Oh, and also, money pouches are really uncomfortable to wear under your clothes.

 This article has been edited and updated by Lauren Juliff.